-We caught up with Vernon Stockton, Delamere Nursery Manager and interim Head of Plant and Seed Supply, to find out what we’re doing during these difficult times to ensure we’re still nurturing the trees that will become the forests of tomorrow.
+In 2020 we caught up with Vernon Stockton, Delamere Nursery Manager, to find out what it takes in difficult times to ensure we're still nurturing the trees that will become the forests of tomorrow.

-This is always a critical time of year for us.
-We’re at the end of the planting season and start of the growing season.
+The first lockdown came at a critical time of year for us.
+During spring, we're at the end of the planting season and start of the growing season.
 The team are busy preparing young trees to leave the nursery ready to be sent out for planting, as well as sowing the seeds that will grow into trees to plant in two years’ time.
 If these two things don’t happen, there will simply be no trees to plant.
 This would have a huge impact on the 'business' of forestry and the forests of tomorrow.

 Since the coronavirus outbreak my role has had to become very reactive.
 Things have changed by the hour and I have to make sound decisions very quickly.
 The main priority in everything we do is always staff safety.

 We swiftly introduced social distancing measures, reducing people in the nursery at any one time to ensure they work three metres from each other.
 We’re staggering start times, breaks and have added an hourly clean-down.
 Many staff have had to self-isolate.
-It’s been very challenging as our staffing reduced from over 70 staff and agency workers to just 15 people working 12 hours shifts, seven days a week.
+It’s been very challenging, during spring 2020 our staffing reduced from over 70 staff and agency workers to just 15 people working 12 hours shifts, seven days a week.

 There has been a huge commitment from all of our staff and fantastic support from senior management.
-Staff who were able to work from home did so, such as admin and finance staff, and those who had to self-isolate did as soon as it was recommended.
-Many feel guilty that they can’t join their colleagues, but they are all playing their part.
+Staff who are able to work from home do so, such as admin and finance staff, and those who have had to self-isolate did so immediately.
+Many have felt guilty that they can’t join their colleagues, but they are all playing their part.